ohsu-cedar-comp-hub/journal-club/README.md

+---
-# Computational Biology Journal Club
+title: Computational Biology Journal Club
+layout: default
+---

 This repository documents our weekly journal club, where we review and discuss recent advances in computational biology, single-cell technologies, and machine learning.

 🗓 Meetings: Fridays at 11:00 AM